Safet Plakalo: Theatre against death

+The original wartime poster for the play “Sklonište” can be seen at the Historical Museum of Sarajevo, where it forms part of the permanent exhibition on the Siege of Sarajevo (1992–1996).

-In the city paralyzed by war, Plakalo and three of his close friends and collaborators, Gradimir Gojer, Đorđe Mačkić and Dubravko Bibanović, decided to form Sarajevo War Theatre (SARTR) as a form of spiritual resistance to the madness of war.
-Together with Bibanović, Plakalo embarks on writing Sarajevo's first authentic war play - Sklonište (The Shelter), in which he explored the genre of grotesque as the only meaningful approach to the tragedy that surrounded them.
+In the city paralysed by war, Plakalo and three of his close friends and collaborators, Gradimir Gojer, Đorđe Mačkić and Dubravko Bibanović, decided to form Sarajevo War Theatre (SARTR) as a form of spiritual resistance to the madness of war.
+Together with Bibanović, Plakalo embarked on writing Sarajevo's first wartime play Sklonište (The Shelter), using the genre of grotesque to approach the tragedy that unfolded around them.
+The play premiered on 6 September 1992.

 During the next 12 months, Sarajevans braved shelling, snipers and hunger to see Sklonište 97 times, often under candlelight.
-The theatre's ensemble did the same for its audience taking the performance to the front-line on more than one occasion, and giving some 2000 performances during Sarajevo's four years under siege.
+The theatre's ensemble did the same for its audience, taking the performance to the front line on more than one occasion and giving some 200 performances during Sarajevo's four years under siege.

-In 1994, at the height of the siege, Plakalo wrote a letter to his friend Stein Wing, director of the National Theatre of Norway, and with support from Waclav Havel, Ingmar Bergman, Ellen Horn and Bibi Andersson, the troupe made its way through Sarajevo's only lifeline, the famous Tunnel, to make its first international appearance at the Ibsen Stage Festival in Oslo.
-Since then, SARTR has made over a hundred appearances around Europe, and collaborated widely, most notably with the Valencian dramatist José Sanchís Sinisterra, Moscow's Hudojestveni Theatre director Nikolay Skorik, Bordeaux's Globe Theatre, and the Ex-ponto International Festival in Slovenia.
+In 1994, at the height of the siege, Plakalo wrote a letter to his friend Stein Wing, director of the National Theatre of Norway, and with support from Václav Havel, Ingmar Bergman, Ellen Horn and Bibi Andersson, the troupe made its way through Sarajevo's only lifeline, the famous Tunnel, to make its first international appearance at the Ibsen Stage Festival in Oslo.
+Since then, SARTR has made hundreds of appearances around Europe, and collaborated widely, most notably with Bordeaux's Globe Theatre, and the Ex-ponto International Festival in Slovenia, a trajectory shaped in part by the poetic and visionary dramaturgy exemplified in Plakalo’s text Soba od vizije/Chambre of Vision.

-The Memoirs of Mina Hauzen, another Plakalo's play, was SARTR's first post-war production.
+The Memoirs of Mina Hauzen, a play spun off by Plakalo from the immensely popular Munchausenesque character of Mina Hauzen from Sklonište, was SARTR's first post-war production.
 However, despite their immense popularity, neither Sklonište, nor The Memoirs had a lasting effect on Plakalo's dramatic orientation.
-As the world around him returned to an uneasy peace, Plakalo returned to his primary interest – the theatre of human intimacy, penning an hommage to his mother in a play about Prophet Muhammad's daughter, Fatima.
-The most complex of his plays, Hazreti Fatima (Fatima Az-Sahra), marks Plakalo's return to another interest – poetic drama, demonstrating his T. S. Eliot-inspired need to address the reader in a strict poetic form with rare erudition and piety.
-His fascination with the fundamental philosophical issues of women's existence soon found another expression in the play Smrt i čežnja Silvije Plat (The Death and Desire of Sylvia Plath), another hommage, this time to the great American poet.
+As the world around him returned to an uneasy peace, Plakalo returned to the theatre of human intimacy, penning an hommage to his mother in a play about Prophet Muhammad's daughter, Fatima.
+The most complex of his plays, Hazreti Fatima (Fatima the Gracious), marks Plakalo's return to another interest – poetic drama.
+His fascination with the fundamental philosophical issues of human existence resurfaced in the 2012 play U traganju za bojom kestena (In search of the colour of chestnut), another homage—this time to the great American poet Sylvia Plath.
+The play achieved great critical acclaim in the 2012 production by the Mostar Youth Theatre, directed by Stevan Bodroža, becoming the most awarded production in the theatre’s history.

-Plakalo was also the spiritus movens behind the famous 1969 Poetic Marathon, a former journalist of Oslobodjenje, Večernje novine, and Sarajevo's city radio "202", and a respected theatre critic.
+Plakalo was a long-time journalist for Sarajevo’s Radio 202, Večernje novine, and Oslobođenje.
+As a respected dramatist and theatre critic, in 2009 he was awarded the MESS International Theatre Festival Marko Kovačević Award for work in the area of theater critique, publishing and theatre studies.